zorazeng/learn-en/docs/basic_kit_case_05.md

 ## Background
 ---
-### What is a shoke box ?
+### What is a shock box ?

 - Want to be special?
-Let's make a shoke box and you will find more when you turn off the light.
+Let's make a shock box and you will find more when you turn off the light.

 ### How does it work?

-- When micro:bit is received signal detected by crash sensor by basic:kit board, the servo turns and the shoke box turns and shows different faces.
+- When micro:bit is received signal detected by crash sensor by basic:kit board, the servo turns and the shock box turns and shows different faces.

 ## Practical operation